singularity-ng/broadway-singularity-flow/docs/MIGRATION_GUIDE.md

-# Broadway.QuantumFlow Migration Guide
+# Broadway.SingularityWorkflowsProducer Migration Guide

 This guide provides a comprehensive, step-by-step process for migrating existing Broadway pipelines from producers like `Broadway.DummyProducer`, `Broadway.Kafka.Producer`, or others to `Broadway.SingularityWorkflowsProducer`.
-The migration focuses on durability, orchestration, and resource management using QuantumFlow workflows backed by PostgreSQL.
+The migration focuses on durability, orchestration, and resource management using Singularity Workflow orchestration backed by PostgreSQL.

 ## Prerequisites